Activation Steering for Aligned Open-ended Generation without Sacrificing Coherence: Llama-3.3-70B: Additional Results

 The main-text multi-turn evaluation (Fig.~\ref{fig:multi_turn}) reports trait score, coherence, sentence reuse, and cross-turn 4-gram repetition.
 Fig.~\ref{fig:llama_multiturn_appendix} complements these with two additional metrics: \emph{target distance} and \emph{within-turn 4-gram repetition}.

 Target distance tracks the mean z-scored projection of each response onto the steering vector, relative to the positive-trait distribution.
-SwFC maintains a constantly high displacement across turns for both threats, while StTP and StMP remain close to the aligned baseline.
+SwFC maintains a constantly high displacement across turns for both threats, while StTP and StMP stay far below SwFC, converging toward the aligned baseline.
 Within-turn 4-gram repetition measures the fraction of repeated 4-grams inside a single response.
 Under the dishonesty threat, all methods stay below 5\% across turns.
-Under the dismissiveness threat, SwFC shows a mild upward trend, whereas StTP and StMP remain stable.
+Under the dismissiveness threat, SwFC rises steeply (from $\sim$0.04 to $\sim$0.18 by turn 9), StTP rises more modestly, and only StMP remains stable.

 \FloatBarrier